Xuanfq/tftp/README.md

 # tftp
-A simple tftp server with management.
+A simple tftp server with api management.

 ## Usage